ayu3456/NamasteReact/Notes/notes_11.md

 Controlled and uncontrolled components

 uncontrolled components , they have their own state and independent of the parent. controlled components are controlled by their parent.

+React Context = data for anybody can access anywhere , it avoid prop drilling.
+eg: Login Data